MPI-Dortmund/cryolo/source/tutorials/tut06_tomo_filament.rst

 Now press the :guilabel:`Start` button to start the pick your tomogram.
 The output will be various folders:

-* :file:`CBOX_FILAMENTS_TRACED`:  Filaments traced in 3D
+* :file:`CBOX_FILAMENTS_TRACED`:  Filaments traced in 3D.
 * :file:`CBOX_FILAMENTS_UNTRACED`: Filaments traced in 2D but not in 3D.
 This is the internal input for 3D tracing and mainly for troubleshooting.
 * :file:`CBOX`: Particles picked by crYOLO.
-This is the input for the 2D filament tracing and manily for troubleshooting (see section 8).
+This is the input for the 2D filament tracing and mainly for troubleshooting (see section 8).
-* :file:`COORDS_TRACED`: 3D filament coordinates as they are needed to for visualization in imod.
+* :file:`COORDS_TRACED`: 3D filament coordinates as they are needed for visualization in imod.
 * :file:`DISTR`: Contains size distribution information.
 Not informative in this case.
 Only helpful with a general model, which does not yet exist for filaments.

 7. Visualize the results
 ^^^^^^^^^^^^^^^^^^^^^^^^